pybel/pybel/docs/source/index.rst

 PyBEL is a pure Python software package that parses BEL scripts, validates their semantics, and facilitates data interchange between common formats and database systems like JSON, CSV, Excel, SQL, CX, and Neo4J.
-Its companion package, `PyBEL Tools <http://pybel-tools.readthedocs.io/>`_, contains a library of functions for analysis of biological networks.
-For result-oriented guides, see the `PyBEL Notebooks <https://github.com/pybel/pybel-notebooks>`_ repository.
+Its companion package, `PyBEL-Tools <http://pybel-tools.readthedocs.io/>`_, contains a library of functions for analysis of biological networks.
+For result-oriented guides, see the `PyBEL-Notebooks <https://github.com/pybel/pybel-notebooks>`_ repository.

 Installation is as easy as getting the code from `PyPI <https://pypi.python.org/pypi/pybel>`_ with